emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 One thing that accelerated the program a lot was to cache, for each potential router cell A, the set of targets that would be covered if a router was placed on A.
-You can also see in the code a naive O(R^4) and a linear programming approach O(R^2) to compute this set for each cell.
+You can also see in the code a naive `O(R^4)` and a linear programming approach `O(R^2)` to compute this set for each cell.

 ### I.C.
 Variation and random improvements

-There are always possible variations on greedy methods, and in this case, we can for instance think of a way differentiate 2 router candidates that have the same score.
+There are always possible variations on greedy methods, and in this case, we can for instance think of a way to differentiate 2 router candidates that have the same score.
 I added a simple variation: take the router with maximum gain per budget used instead of simply the candidate with the best gain.
 This led to minor score improvements but selected solutions with more routers.